 Cirrus Logic develops high-precision analog and mixed-signal ICs for a broad range of innovative customers.
 We track operating results in one reportable segment, but report revenue performance by product line, currently portable audio and non-portable audio and other products.
-In fiscal year 2015, the Company grew its diverse analog and mixed-signal product portfolio, delivering optimized products for a variety of audio, industrial and energy-related applications.
-The Company continued to target fast-growing markets and develop innovative products.
-We acquired Wolfson in the current year, and with it, the Company reported a revenue increase of 28 percent from the prior fiscal year, including a contribution from Wolfson of approximately \$98.3 million and an increase in the investment in research and development of \$71.7 million, discussed below.
+In fiscal year 2016, the Company grew its product portfolio with smart codecs, amplifiers and MEMS microphones and diversified our customer base, while increasing content and share with key customers.
+The Company continued to invest in research and development, with a 36 percent increase over prior year, discussed below.